Painting a song

 My Focus

-The hard part wasn't the code — it was reverse-engineering an interaction I could only see in one surviving video and remember from playing it, years ago.
+Most of the work was reverse-engineering an interaction I only had in one surviving video and in my own memory of playing it years ago.

 • ⦿Built it end to end with Claude and Codex as copilots, from reverse-engineering to shipped page